GenesisFR/DS1TroubleshootingGuide/README.md

 2. Run "[\<path-to-game\>](#glossary)\DSVideoConfig.exe" and select your custom resolution.
 3. Copy "[\<path-to-game\>](#glossary)\DungeonSiege.ini" to [\<path-to-docs\>](#glossary) (or [\<path-to-docs-LOA\>](#glossary) for LOA).

-It's better to specify the resolution in launch parameters (method 2) compared to the configuration file (method 3 and 4) because it will prevent the game from changing it back to the default resolutions while navigating the options menu.
+When setting the resolution through launch parameters (method 2), it will prevent the game from changing it while navigating the options menu.

 Note: for resolutions higher than 1080p, check [Run the game above 1080p](#run-the-game-above-1080p).